 Golden currant is not abundant in any place where it grows in Missouri.
 It once was classified as rare, but recent surveys have found enough populations to drop it from the listing.

-Uncommon, mostly in the western portion of the Ozarks.
-Sometimes cultivated as a native garden ornamental.
-Fruits are edible.
+In the wild, uncommon, mostly in the western portion of the Ozarks.

 In the Great Plains region to our west, where it is more abundant, the sweet, flavorful berries are a favorite wild edible.